Aditya112112/cloudinv/README.md

 Docker Hub Image Link: https://hub.docker.com/r/aditya65/cloudinv

-Its Dynamic Website , not a Static website that has been dockerized and deployed
+Its a Dynamic Website with proper working frontend and backend, that has been dockerized and deployed